mitchdavenport88/hop_shop/TESTING.md

 **Checkout:**
 1. Tested that each page is fully responsive and everything stacks on top of one another at widths below 768px.
-2. Checked that the order summary section should be reflective of the cart page that we’ve just been on.
+2. Checked that the order summary section is reflective of the cart page that I’ve just been on.
     * Checked that the order summary title has an item count next to it.
     * Checked each line item is listed and matches that of that what was in the cart.
     * Checked that the subtotal, delivery and total all match too.